vinay-duggi/harshiOS-X/README.md

 harshiOS-X treats computing the way nature treats life:

-- **Homeostatic** - resources self-regulate like biological systems
+- **Homeostatic** - Resources self-regulate like biological systems
-- **Adaptive** — the OS learns and responds to its environment
+- **Adaptive** — The OS learns and responds to its environment
-- **Resilient** — failures are survived, not fatal
+- **Resilient** — Failures are survived, not fatal
-- **Self-Healing** — damaged components regenerate automatically
+- **Self-Healing** — Damaged components regenerate automatically
-- **Interface** — a membrane between hardware and the world, controlling everything that crosses
+- **Interface** — A membrane between hardware and the world, controlling everything that crosses

 ## Inspired By
 - Biological regulatory networks